FabianGosebrink/offering-solutions-html/homepage/content/blog/2015-04-22-find-me-on-github.md

 ![Find me on GitHub](https://cdn.offering.solutions/img/articles/wp-content/uploads/2015/04/FabianGosebrinkGithub.jpg)

 Sometimes you will find a "\_gitAssets"-Folder in my repos which are not for holding anything code specific but they hold pictures or anything used in the readme markdown.
-Just to ensure the repository is complete I would like to host them directly within the repository.
+To ensure the repository is complete I would like to host them directly within the repository.

 If anything is not working or not compiling at all please leave me a note because every repository shall be possible to get started right away.